How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Results

 \subsubsection{Comparison with mobility traces}

-To test for the external validity of our language categories, we compared their temporal trends with mobility data.
-We used the data collection that Foursquare made publicly available in response to the COVID-19 crisis through the \url{visitdata.org} website.
-The data consists of the daily number of people in US visiting each of 35 venue types, as estimated by the GPS geo-localization service of the Foursquare mobile app.
-We picked three venue categories: \emph{Grocery} shops, \emph{Travel \& Transport}, and \emph{Outdoors \& Recreation} to reflect three different types of fundamental human needs~\cite{maslow1943theory}: the primary need of getting food supplies, the secondary need of moving around freely (or to limit mobility for safety), and the higher-level need of being entertained.
-In Figure~\ref{fig:heatmap1}~H, we show the min-max normalized number of visits over time.
+To test for the external validity of our language categories, we compared their temporal trends with the mobility data from Foursquare.
+We picked three venue categories: \emph{Grocery} shops, \emph{Travel \& Transport}, and \emph{Outdoors \& Recreation} to reflect three different types of fundamental human needs~\citep{maslow1943theory}: the primary need of getting food supplies, the secondary need of moving around freely (or to limit mobility for safety), and the higher-level need of being entertained.
+In Figure~\ref{fig:heatmap1}~H, we show the min-max normalized number of visits over time (as per Formula~\ref{eqn:foursquare_agg}).
 The periods of higher variations of the normalized number of visits match the transitions between the three phases.
-In the refusal phase, people's mobility did not change.
-In the suspended reality phase, instead, travel started to drop, and grocery shopping peaked, supporting the interpretation of a phase characterized by a wave of panic-induced stockpiling and a compulsion to save oneself---it co-occurred with the peak of use of the pronoun \emph{I} ($r=0.80$)---rather than helping others.
+In the refusal phase, mobility patterns did not change.
+In the anger phase, instead, travel started to drop, and grocery shopping peaked, supporting the interpretation of a phase characterized by a wave of panic-induced stockpiling and a compulsion to save oneself---it co-occurred with the peak of use of the pronoun \emph{I} ($r=0.80$)---rather than helping others.
 Finally, in the acceptance phase, the panic around grocery shopping faded away, and the number of visits to parks and outdoor spaces increased.